All Products

 }

-4. Deploy or update the model service.
-For more information, see Create a service or Modify a service.
+3. Deploy or update the model service.
+For details, see Create a service and Modify a service.

 In real business scenarios, updating TensorFlow models can lead to service instability.
-Even with warm-up feature added to the Processor, this issue may persist.
-Testing reveals that every distinct input-output signature can cause the model to reload files for warming up.
-Even when the model has been preloaded with all signatures, sending certain requests may still require considerable time for reloading.
+Even with the warm-up feature added to the Processor, this issue may persist.
+Every distinct input-output signature can cause the model to reload files for warming up.

 This issue arises because the TensorFlow function session->Run(inputs, output_tensor_names, {}, &outputs) performs hash validation on inputs and output_tensor_names.
 If there are changes in the inputs or outputs, it triggers a reload.